 One of the many trails in Deer Creek Canyon Park, the Meadowlark Trail is a moderately difficult trail with a lake and a gravel path.
 This trail is relatively flat with only 416 feet of elevation gain.
 It’s 5.5 miles and takes approximately two hours of hiking to cover out and back, which makes it great for beginners.
 At the entrance to the park, off of Grizzly Drive, you’ll find restrooms and other trailheads.
 Meadowlark Trail is accessible throughout the year from dawn until dusk and is about 18 miles from Centennial.

-There you have it, the best places to hike in the area according to Crème de la Crème of Centennial, CO.
+There you have it, the best places to hike in the area according to Crème de la Crème of Lone Tree, CO.
 Have you tried any of these spots with your family?
 Which is your favorite?
 If we missed a hiking destination nearby that you think we should know about, drop us a line.
 We might need to check it out.